tarantool/go-discovery/README.md

 The main example demonstrates how to create a pool of connections based on a cluster configuration in etcd.

+*NOTE: the public API is not stable and could be changed until release v1.0.0.*

 ```Go
 package main